 We expect that significant additional capital may be needed in the future to continue our planned operations, including conducting clinical trials, commercialization efforts, expanded research and development activities and costs associated with operating a public company.
 To raise capital, we may sell common stock, convertible securities or other equity securities in one or more transactions at prices and in a manner we determine from time to time.
 If we sell common stock, convertible securities or other equity securities, investors may be materially diluted by subsequent sales.
 We also have registered all shares of common stock that we may issue under our equity incentive plans or that are issuable upon exercise of outstanding options.
 These shares can be freely sold in the public market upon issuance and once vested, subject to volume limitations applicable to affiliates.
 If any of these additional shares are sold, or if it is perceived that they will be sold, in the public market, the market price of our common stock could decline.
 Such sales may also result in material dilution to our existing stockholders, and new investors could gain rights, preferences and privileges senior to the holders of our common stock.
-In November 2022, we entered into the Cowen Sales Agreement with Cowen, through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$150.0 million through Cowen as our sales agent.
+In November 2022, we entered into a sales agreement with Cowen and Company, LLC ("Cowen"), through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$150.0 million through Cowen as our sales agent.
+In November 2024, we entered into a sales agreement with TD Securities (USA) LLC ("TD Cowen"), through which we may offer and sell shares of our common stock, having an aggregate offering of up to \$100.0 million through TD Cowen as our sales agent.
+Our prior sales agreement with Cowen will terminate upon effectiveness of the registration statement on the Form S-3 we will file in connection with our sales agreement with TD Cowen.